oresat/oresat-software-docs/docs/primers/canopen.rst

    "DOMAIN", "void \*", "A null value that must be have callback function(s)"

-.. note:: There are other standard CANopen data types, but they are omitted as they are usused by OreSat.
+.. note:: There are other standard CANopen data types, but they are omitted as they are unused by OreSat.

 Array
 *****